theautumn/panel_gen/README.md

 	* curses
 	* asterisk.ami

-The Panel switch requires the FXO cards in the channel bank to be configured with fxs_ls signalling.
 The DAHDI configs are part of this repo in the <code>etc</code> directory, and the Adit configs are part of this repository also.
 Please note that your hardware and software may vary from what I used, but the configs should be a good starting place nonetheless.

-This program must be run as user 'root', or at least be able to write to the following directories:
+This program must be run as a user who is able to write to the following directories:
 <code>/var/spool/asterisk</code> and <code>/var/log/panel_gen</code>.
-It also requires the ability to run <code>asterisk</code> and <code>tail</code>.<br />
+It also requires the ability to run <code>asterisk</code> and <code>tail</code>.

+Setting up permissions on your system is an exercise left to the reader.<br />

 Setup